WinMagic/LIT/README.md

+We introduce a new approach that unifies login and session protection by asserting identity assurance at the transaction level.
+This innovation removes the historical split between authentication and session security, enabling authentication less Zero Trust and dramatically reducing IAM cost and complexity.

 # LIT — Live Identity in Transaction

 LIT is an **open specification** for a **continuous, cryptographic identity signal** delivered at the **transaction level**, with **zero user interaction**.